Maidbot/maidbot_merge/template/README.md

 The MoveIt!
 Motion Planning Framework

 This is the new EXPERIMENTAL unified repository for MoveIt! code.
+See the [Migration Notes](https://github.com/davetcoleman/moveit_merge/) to learn about the repo consolidation.

 For more information about MoveIt! see [moveit.ros.org](moveit.ros.org).

 Travis - Continuous Integration |
 ------------------------------- |